barahona-research-group/PyGenStability/README.md

 Example
 -------

-In the `test` folder, a demo script with stochastic block model can be tried with
+In the `example` folder, a demo script with stochastic block model can be tried with

 ```
-python test_SBM.py
+python simple_example.py
 ```